karenpayneoregon/working-with-ai/SetupEntityFrameworkCoreApp/instructions.md

+# About

+An experiment using GitHub Copilot to create a Razor page application using Entity Framework Core with a file logger.

+> **Note**
+> To run this project first run the SQL script in the `Scripts` folder to create the database and tables.

 # Pre-steps

 - Used EF Core Power Tools to scaffold the database context and entity classes from an existing database.